 We simulate 1,200 instances of \OSDM for each parameter configuration.
 In addition to the data parameters above, we isolate the effect of parameters including the delivery cost coefficients $c, \varepsilon$, the switching cost coefficients $\gamma, \delta$, time horizon $T$, and the tracking cost coefficient $\eta$ (for \OSDMT).
 Unless otherwise specified, we set $T=48$ (i.e., a 12-hour horizon), $\gamma=10$, $\delta=5$, and $\eta=0$ (i.e., no tracking cost).
 In experiments with a tracking cost (i.e., with non-zero $\eta$), we set a tracking target sequence $\{a_t \}_{t\in [T]}$ that evenly distributes the total demand over the time horizon (i.e., $a_t \approx \nicefrac{D}{T}$, where $D$ is the total demand), while randomly choosing between two to four time steps to set $a_t = 0$, simulating load-shedding events.
 We implement a price-dependent decreasing delivery cost as a soft penalty to encourage the decision maker to keep the battery charged, setting $c=0.2$ and $\varepsilon=0.05$ unless otherwise specified.
 These parameters quantify the risk tolerance of the data center as it relates to keeping the battery charged for, e.g., backup power.

-\textit{$\triangleright$ Algorithms. \ } We implement and test three algorithms, denoted as \PAAD, \PALDS, and \PALDC, and solve for the offline optimal solution using GurobiPy~\cite{gurobi} to compute the empirical competitive ratio (ECR). \PAAD is the competitive algorithm described in \autoref{sec:alg}, while \PALDS and \PALDC are variants of the learning framework described in \autoref{sec:pald-learning} -- we typically set a robustness factor of $\rho = 5\alpha$ (where $\alpha$ is the standard competitive ratio) to ensure robustness while allowing for some benefit from learning, and set $K=10$.
-We implement the \PALD algorithm using CVXPYLayers~\cite{CVXPYlayers:19,CVXPY} to enable optimization of the downstream task performance via backpropagation. \PALDS directly learns one set of threshold functions to minimize overall ECR -- to capture some seasonality in the traces, we train a set of \PALDS thresholds for each month in a given region's LMP data (i.e., 12 sets of thresholds total), using 100 random training instances for each month.
-In contrast, \PALDC is a neural network-based approach that uses contextual features to predict a set of threshold functions for each driver -- we train it on 100 random training instances using all 12 months in a given region's LMP data, using the time, month, tracking target (if $\eta > 0$), and statistics about the day-ahead LMP forecasts for future time steps (i.e., $\min$, $\max$, average, standard deviation), as features.
-We defer more details of the \PALD implementations to~\autoref{apx:pald-implementation-details}.
+{ \textit{$\triangleright$ Algorithms. \ } We implement and test three algorithms, denoted as \PAAD, \PALDS, and \PALDC.
+We solve for the offline optimal solution using GurobiPy~\cite{gurobi} to compute the empirical competitive ratio (ECR). \PAAD is the competitive algorithm described in \autoref{sec:alg}, while \PALDS and \PALDC are instantiations of the learning framework described in \autoref{sec:learn}---we typically set a robustness factor of $\rho = 5\alpha$ (where $\alpha$ is the standard competitive ratio) to ensure robustness while allowing for some benefit from learning, and set $K=10$.
+We implement the \PALD algorithm using CVXPYLayers~\cite{CVXPYlayers:19,CVXPY} to optimize downstream task performance via backpropagation. \PALDS directly learns one set of threshold functions to minimize overall ECR---to capture seasonality in the traces, we train a set of \PALDS thresholds for each month in a given region's LMP data (i.e., 12 sets of thresholds total), using 100 random training instances for each month.
+In contrast, \PALDC is a neural network-based approach that uses context features to predict threshold functions for each driver---we train it on 100 random training instances using all 12 months in a given region's LMP data, using the time, month, tracking target (if $\eta > 0$), and statistics about day-ahead LMP forecasts (i.e., $\min$, $\max$, avg., std. dev.), as features.
+We defer more implementation details of \PALDS \& \PALDC to~\autoref{apx:pald-implementation-details}. }